 Since many of the local farm products depend heavily on weather conditions, it is strongly suggested when planning a day trip to a pick your own farm that you call ahead to confirm current crop picking conditions and times.

-The apple picking season in New Jersey runs from early August to October 31st, with peak picking times from September 1 to October 15th.
+The apple picking season in New Jersey runs from late August to October 31st, with peak picking times from September 1 to October 15th.
 Many of these early fall farms offer plenty of kids activities including hay wagon ride, corn mazes, and more.

 The blueberry is the official state fruit of New Jersey, with the Garden State being the second-biggest producer of blueberries in the U.S. The blueberry picking season begins in late June in Southern NJ and runs into late August through the state.